 – We have been born of the Spirit to a living

-hope in Christ, who was raised from the dead.
+hope in the resurrection of Jesus Christ.
 Everything God has done for us

-has been all about “life”, which was one of the buzz words that Jesus used
+has been all about “life”, which was a word that Jesus often used to

-ways that challenged our previous notions about life.
-He talked about the life
+ways that challenged our previous notions of life, talking about it with

 and discover this person whom we have believed for the salvation of our